Britt's Beestenbende

-Britt's Beestenbende was a Dutch television quiz show with questions about animals presented by Britt Dekker in 2019 and 2020.
+Britt's Beestenbende is a Dutch television quiz show with questions about animals presented by Britt Dekker in 2019 and 2020.
 In the show, two teams compete against each other and the team captains were Tim Douwsma and Défano Holwijn.

 The show was nominated for a 2020 Zapp Award in the category Favoriete Jeugdprogramma.
 It was Dekker's debut presenting a television studio show.

 Seasons

 Season 1 (2019)

 The first season consisted of ten episodes.